 Programs such as the LIHEAP (Low Income Energy Assistance Program) offer utility assistance to low-income households, as well as to those experiencing crises.
 The contact information for this resource differs from state to state, so be sure to check the website.

-If a medication is not covered by your insurance, or if your insurance has a high deductible, fear not–you can use your Drug Discount Card to help pay for prescriptions.
+If a medication is not covered by your health insurance, or if your insurance has a high deductible, fear not–you can use your Drug Discount Card to help pay for prescriptions.

 Also, the Medicine Assistance Tool can help colon cancer patients to locate additional resources for prescription assistance.